UWC2-APIDOC/to-do-service-auto/docs/tutorials.md

 # Tutorials

 These tutorials are available to help you start using the **To-Do service API**.
+PATCH and PUT and GET and POST will be supported.

 Be sure to review [Before you start a tutorial](before-you-start-a-tutorial.md) before you start your first tutorial.